mnarizzano/se23-p07/README.md

     - a mobile application running in background for the tracking of couriers.

+### Utilization of the web application
+Use the commmand `ng serve` from command line

+## Utilization of the mobile application
+Run the application from Android Studio

 Please follows the following [guide](https://guides.github.com/features/mastering-markdown/) to compile each document in the project.